Content marketing is the fuel of your marketing efforts – we believe in this statement very strongly. Here’s why:

 If my good colleague at work asked me how my presentation went, I’d probably reply saying “pretty much kickass”.
 However, if my boss were to ask me the same question, this reply would not be so fitting (unless your boss is pretty much kickass themselves).

 The same principle applies to when you are crafting your content.
-Whilst keeping your target audience in mind, you will have to write around topics that will interest them, and which provokes their engagement.
+Whilst keeping your target audience in mind, you will have to communicate accordingly; write around topics that will interest them, and which will provoke their engagement.

-For example, you will have to write differently for when your target audience is a small business, as compared to one that is a larger brand.
+For example, you will have to write your content differently when your target audience is a small business, as compared to one that is a larger brand.
 Smaller business’ may be looking for topics around budgets and efficiency with limited resources, whereas larger business’ may be more interested in staff management and productivity.
+So, different keywords and jargon will be used around these topics.

-A good way to keep a picture of who your target audience may look like, consider creating a buyer persona.
+A good way to keep a picture of who your target audience may look like is to create a buyer persona.

 3. Identify your audience’s search queries